miscada-kun-xu/pro-skills/README.md

 The text below describes the work of Group 5 in the Professional Skills Code Development Coursework so that new interns could follow.

+---

 ### Requirements

 Before you begin, ensure you meet the following requirements:
 - A Github account,
 - A bash shell with ssh,
+- Git installed
-- Git installed, Basic text editor
+- Basic text editor

+---

 ### Git command and Github